mrjain/ethereum-smart-contract/README.md

 ## Migration/deploy the smart contract to Mainnet - the production Ethereum blockchain

-You will first need to get some **REAL Ether** for Mainnet. **This is it!
-Now we are talking real money here.** Once you have Ether, deploy the smart contract to Mainnet by type the following:
+You will first need to get some REAL Ether for Mainnet.
+This is it! **We are talking REAL MONEY here.** Once you have Ether, deploy the smart contract to Mainnet by typing the following:

 ```
 truffle migrate --reset --network mainnet
 ```

+**BOOM...You just created your own crypto-currency!**